pomponchik/transfunctions/README.md

 I must say that implementing asynchronous calls using a special syntax is not the only solution.
 There are languages like Go where runtime can independently determine "under the hood" where a function should be asynchronous and where not, and choose the correct way to call it.
 A programmer does not need to manually "colorize" their functions there.
 Personally, I think that choosing a different path is the mistake of the Python community, but that's not what we're discussing here.

+The solution offered by this library is based on templating.
+You can take a certain function as a template and generate several others based on it: regular, asynchronous, or generator.
+This allows you to avoid duplicating code where it was previously impossible.
+And all this without major changes in Python syntax or in the internal structure of the interpreter.
+We're just "sweeping under the carpet" syntax differences.
+Combined with the idea of context-aware functions, this makes for an even more powerful tool: `superfunctions`.
+This allows you to create a single function object that can be handled as you like: as a regular function, as an asynchronous function, or as a generator.
+The function will behave the way you use it.
+Thus, this library solves the problem of code duplication caused by the syntactic approach to marking asynchronous execution sections.

 ## Templating